Simple letter replacement translator into Viking Runes.

 Documented at The New York Times COVID Data GitHub Repository.

-from us-counties.csv file, specifically the cases_avg_per_100k
+Uses the rolling-averages from us-counties.csv file, specifically the cases_avg_per_100k data column.

 Mimics the non-animated interactive map from The New York Times Online.